conda-forge/oxigraph-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `oxigraph-server, oxigraph-wikibase, pyoxigraph` can be installed with:
+Once the `conda-forge` channel has been enabled, `oxigraph-server, pyoxigraph` can be installed with:

 ```
-conda install oxigraph-server oxigraph-wikibase pyoxigraph
+conda install oxigraph-server pyoxigraph
 ```

 It is possible to list all of the versions of `oxigraph-server` available on your platform with: